tianxic-hu/DaisyHackathon/README.md

 Data prepreprocessing, including data cleaning and cancellation invoice resolution, is preformed on the raw dataset.
 The script `data_process.py` can be modified to suit other datasets.

-[Supermarket Sales](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales) dataset from Kaggle which includes historical sales data of supermarket company recorded in 3 different branches for 3 months is also used to demostrate ARIMA forecasting.
+[Supermarket Sales](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales) (SS) dataset from Kaggle which includes historical sales data of supermarket company recorded in 3 different branches for 3 months is also used to demostrate ARIMA forecasting.

 ## Running Environment
 Running environment for flyer generation is specified in `requirements.txt`.
 All other script can be run in Google Colab python environment.

 ## Running Instruction
 Steps and example of outputs are shown in each `*.ipynb` files for different functions.
-Individual cells can be run for needed outputs.
+* `ORII_recommendation.ipynb`: collaborative filtering on ORII for product recommendation
+* `ORII_ARIMA_forecast.ipynb`: ARIMA forecast on quantity of goods sold for North American subset of ORII
+* `supermarket_ARIMA_forecast.ipynb`: ARIMA forecast on gross income for SS